Xilinx/mlir-aie/tutorials/tutorial-8/README.md

 1. Read through the [aie.mlir](aie.mlir) design.
 Based on the tile locations, which tile is pushing cascade data and which tile is pulling it? <img src="../images/answer1.jpg" title="tile(1,3) is sending cascade data to tile(2,3)" height=25>

-2. Make the design and simulate ...
+2. ***TODO: Run make and simulate***

-3. Move the design to an even row and make the approrpiate code changes.
+3. Move the design to an even row and make the necessary code changes.
 Verify your design works in simulation/ on the board.

+***TODO: Add note about wrap around at the end of even/ odd rows***